Numbers station

-A numbers station is a shortwave radio station characterized by broadcasts of formatted numbers, which are believed to be addressed to intelligence officers operating in foreign countries.
-Most identified stations use speech synthesis to vocalize numbers, although digital modes such as phase-shift keying and frequency-shift keying, as well as Morse code transmissions, are not uncommon.
-Most stations have set time schedules or schedule patterns; however, some appear to have no discernible pattern and broadcast at random times.
-Stations may have set frequencies in the high-frequency band.
+A numbers station is a shortwave radio station characterized by broadcasts of formatted numbers, which are addressed to intelligence officers operating in foreign countries.
+Most identified stations use speech synthesis to vocalize numbers, although digital modes such as phase-shift keying and frequency-shift keying, as well as Morse code transmissions, are also used.
+Stations may operate on set schedules and frequencies in the high-frequency band, while others broadcast at irregular times.